Elektra (2010 film): Casting

 Elektra is minimalistic in its setting and cast, with only five main characters.
 Nayantara plays Elektra, the lead character.
 She was cast after she expressed a desire to work with Shyamaprasad.
-Nayantara says: "I am doing this film purely for creative satisfaction, as it offers me an opportunity to showcase my histrionics skills.
+While filming, Nayantara said, "I am doing this film purely for creative satisfaction, as it offers me an opportunity to showcase my histrionics skills.
 I am excited that I am going to explore a new genre and the director is insisting on spontaneity.
 So, I intend to go to the sets with an open mind."
 When asked the reason for entrusting such a strong role to Nayantara, Shyamaprasad said, "Everyone has this question.
 To be frank, after Ritu, I happened to meet Nayantara and she said she was really interested in doing movies with me.
 She was very keen on doing a meaningful role, something with substance.
 Usually she does those, you know, the glamorous, superficial roles which I guess supports her career.
 But she nursed the desire to do much deeper roles.
 Thus Elektra happened."
 Nayantara also gave voice to the character.
-Prakash Raj plays Elektra's father, and Bollywood actress Manisha Koirala plays the mother, who is also the main antagonist.
+Prakash Raj plays Elektra's father, and Bollywood actress Manisha Koirala plays her mother, who is also the main antagonist.
 The film is Koirala's debut in Malayalam cinema.
 About her casting, Shyamaprasad says: "At the initial stages of scripting itself, I had drawn a picture of the character in my mind and I wanted somebody very attractive yet very powerful to do the role.
 There was nobody I could think of other than Manisha.
 In terms of beauty, the inner quality of the character she identifies with and her experience in films, she was the perfect choice for me as Diana.
 When I approached her, she loved the script.
 She said she wanted to work with me and said would definitely be part of my dream project.
 I appreciate her move, as Malayalam as a language is really tough to learn and pronounce for an actor.
 But she pulled it off so gracefully.
 I have full admiration towards her and her work."
-Koirala says that she was advised by many not to do the film, as her role has an extramarital affair.
-Film actress Praveena gave voice to Koirala's character.
+Koirala says that she was advised by many not to do the film, as her character has an extramarital affair.
+Film actress Praveena dubbed for Koirala's character.
 Sakhi Thomas was the costume designer for this movie.

 Kannada actor Skanda Ashok (Sooraj Skanda), who had a notable debut in Malayalam through Roshan Andrews's Notebook (2006), plays the role of Edwin, Elektra's brother, who is a neurotic, and according to him, "a sort of an underdog who goes on to save the day."
 Biju Menon, Srikumar and Sruthi Menon also play important roles in the film.
 There were reports that Tamil actor Arya was also cast in the movie.

 Filming

 Principal production for the film started on 23 April 2010.
-Major portions of the filming were held at an old mansion, Kalapurackal House in Edakochi, Kerala.
+Major portions of filming were held at an old mansion, Kalapurackal House in Edakochi, Kerala.
 Cinematography was handled by Sanu George Varghese, making his debut in Malayalam.
-He made his feature film debut the previous year with Karthik Calling Karthik.
+He made his feature film debut the same year with Karthik Calling Karthik.